anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Those who dare to fail miserably can achieve greatly.
+Quote: The greatest remedy for anger is delay.

-By: John F. Kennedy
+By: Seneca the Younger